anthfuller/F7-LAS/docs/f7-las-implementation-guide/00-introduction.md

 # F7-LAS Implementation Guide v3.1 — Introduction
-The F7-LAS (Fuller 7-Layer Agentic AI Security) framework provides a layered, control-centric architecture for securing agentic AI systems.
+The F7-LAS (Fuller 7-Layer Agentic AI Security) model provides a layered, control-centric architecture for securing agentic AI systems.
 This Implementation Guide translates the conceptual model from the whitepaper into concrete, deployable engineering controls aligned with modern enterprise patterns.

 ### This guide is intended for: